Joilence/Gaze-on-Grid/README.md

 # Gaze on Grid

-An eye-tracking project based on GazeCloud.
+An eye-tracking project based on [GazeCloudAPI](https://gazerecorder.com/gazecloudapi/).

 # Component